 The Inca empire emerged from the 13th century and covered, at its peak, all of present day Peru and Bolivia, and the surrounding areas from Ecuador, Colombia, Argentina and Chile.
 Most of these territories were captured and ruled by peaceful, pragmatic means.
 Cuzco was where the early tribe sprang from and it remained the heart and administrative centre throughout the empire.
 Quechua was the official language but, inevitably over such a large area, there were hundreds of dialects and variations.
 The word Inka itself means ruler or lord in Quechua, and referred to the ruling family.
 (The Spanish later transliterated it to Inca and used it to refer to all subjects of the empire rather than just the ruling class.)

-All empires ultimately crumble - Egyptian, Ottoman, British, Spanish all.
-The Inca empire came to an end with the Spanish Conquest in 1533, but had already been fraying at the seams.
-The Spanish had reached Inca territory in the late 1920s and reckoned they'd stumbled on a great and rich place to raid.
+All empires ultimately crumble - Egyptian, Ottoman, British and Spanish and all the rest, just as today's superpowers won't always be superpowers.
+The Incan empire came to an end with the Spanish Conquest in 1533, but had already been fraying at the seams.
+The Spanish had reached Inca territory in the late 1520s and reckoned they'd stumbled on a great and rich place to raid.
 By the time they returned in 1532 to conquer the Incas, the empire was already weakened due to a conflict between two ruling brothers, unrest in the territories, and smallpox.
 Within a year, much of the empire was under Spanish control.
 In 1533 they arrived in Cuzco and promptly smashed and burned the place up.
 Some original walls are still in place, the Spanish having incorporated them when constructing the new city.

 True to form in their conquest of South America, the Spanish quickly set about destroying the traditions of the Incas.
 Many aspects of Inca culture were systematically destroyed, including their sophisticated farming system.
-The Spaniards used mandatory public service to literally work the people to death.
+The Spaniards implemented mandatory public service which literally worked people to death.
 One member of each family was forced to work in the gold and silver mines, the foremost of which was the silver mine at Potosi in present day Bolivia.
 When a family member died, which would usually happen within a year or two, the family would be required to send a replacement.
 Smallpox, diptheria and measles largely finished the Inca empire off.

 It's tragic that we lost the intelligence of the Incas, like the Egyptians before them.
-Their endeavour, and grasp of mathematics, agriculture and construction make the skyscrapers in our cities today seem vulgar by comparison.
+Their endeavour, techniques of mathematics, agriculture and construction make the skyscrapers in our cities today seem vulgar by comparison.
 We still can't figure out, with all our wonderful technology, how the Egyptians did some things.
 But history is littered with conquest, and oppression of the conquered.
 It's fitting that the empires which grow from such brutality and enslavement also seem to crumble under their own weight.
-Perhaps one of the most tragic aspects of the fall of the Inca empire is that its growth was largely peaceful, and could have served as an example that, even if you do believe that conquest and expansion is somehow good, violent means can be a last resort rather than the norm.
-Then again, if you believe that conquest and expansion is somehow good, you're an asshole anyway.
+Perhaps one of the most tragic aspects of the fall of the Inca empire is that its growth was largely peaceful, and could have served as an example that, even if you do believe that conquest and expansion is somehow good, violent means can be a last resort rather than the first.
+Then again, if you believe that conquest and expansion is somehow inherently good, maybe you're not a people person anyway.

 The Inca Trail and Machu Picchu